Jack Byrne (footballer, born 1996): Shamrock Rovers

 On 7 December 2018, Byrne joined League of Ireland Premier Division club Shamrock Rovers.
 His first goal for the club was a spectacular strike in a 3–0 home win over Sligo Rovers on 15 March.
 After several strong performances Byrne was named Premier Division Player of the Month for March and again for July.
 He scored once and assisted five times in Rovers' Europa League ties against SK Brann and Apollon Limassol.
 He helped Shamrock Rovers to the 2019 FAI Cup Final in the Aviva Stadium where they faced holders Dundalk.
 Rovers won the game 4–2 after a Penalty shoot-out and won the Cup for the first time in 32 years.
 He was a member of the Rovers squad who won the 2020 League of Ireland Premier Division, the clubs first since 2011, when they went the whole season unbeaten.
 He ended the season being named in the PFAI Team of the Year as well as being voted as the PFAI Players' Player of the Year.
 On 2 January 2021, Byrne confirmed his departure from Shamrock Rovers two days after his contract had ended.

 APOEL

 On 4 January 2021, Byrne moved to Cypriot club APOEL making five appearances and failing to score, struggling with a back injury.
 On 24 September 2021, Byrne left APOEL by mutual consent.

 Return to Shamrock Rovers

 It was announced on 19 November 2021, that Byrne would return to Shamrock Rovers on a contract beginning in January 2022.

 Dubai Irish loan

 On 30 August 2025, Byrne was loaned out to UAE Third Division League side Dubai Irish on loan until December, following a training ground row with Rovers manager Stephen Bradley that saw him frozen out from the team in the weeks leading up to the move.
+On 17 October 2025, he scored his first goal for the club in a 3–1 win away to Emerald Club.
+After returning to Rovers from his loan spell, he deemed the loan a success in gaining regular game time and allowing him to work on his fitness to return to his parent club in a better place.